Anle90/Code-Practice/README.md

 #Read Me

-Do C code practices in this repository.
+Do code practices in this repository.